 SMUK is an acronym that covers four assessment criteria you can use to choose the perfect audience.
 Once you have selected a number of segments that are interesting for your business or perhaps for the launch of an upcoming product, the SMUK model is the final step towards selecting which of these segments are relevant and useful.

-The SMUK model assesses each segment based on four criteria that take into account both internal and external elements of the business.
-Based on the four criteria, you can compare the segments and assess which target group will be most valuable for your business.
-The model makes it easy and clear to carry out a planned target group analysis
+The SMUK model assesses each segment based on four criteria that take into account both internal and external elements of the company.
+Based on the four criteria, you can compare the segments and assess which target group will be most valuable to your business.
+The model makes it easy and straightforward to carry out a planned target group analysis.